appliedtopology/circular-coordinates/README.md

 - Provides multiple ways of plotting and visualizing the output.

 ## Setup
-You can install the library directly from github(will be published on Pypi soon).
-You will need PyQt5 before installing(only for visualizing plots in ide will be optional in future).
+You can install the library directly from github or Pypi.
+PyQt5 is optional(only for visualizing plots in ide).

 ```
 pip install PyQt5

 pip install git+https://github.com/appliedtopology/circular-coordinates
+OR
+pip install circularcoordinates
 ```

 ## Example usage
 Circular coordinates can be calculated and visualized with only a few lines of code.
 The circular coordinates are outputted mapped between [0,1].
 When visualising the coordinates are denoted by colors on the color wheel (with its values mapped to [0,1]).
 Thus forming a loop stretching from 0 to 1.